lycheeverse/lychee/README.md

 Set an environment variable with your token like so `GITHUB_TOKEN=xxxx`.

-Run it inside a repository with a `README.md` or specify a different Markdown file with
+Run it inside a repository with a `README.md` or specify a file with

 ```
 lychee <yourfile>